majikthise911/Homework_3_Pandas/README.md

     * `sp500_history.csv`: Contains historical closing prices of the S&P 500 Index.

-2. Detect and remove null values.
+2. Detected and removed null values.

-3. If any columns have dollar signs or characters other than numeric values, remove those characters and convert the data types as needed.
+3. Removeed dollar sign characters and converted the data types as needed.

 4. The whale portfolios and algorithmic portfolio CSV files contain daily returns, but the S&P 500 CSV file contains closing prices.
-Convert the S&P 500 closing prices to daily returns.
+Converted the S&P 500 closing prices to daily returns.

-5. Join `Whale Returns`, `Algorithmic Returns`, and the `S&P 500 Returns` into a single DataFrame with columns for each portfolio's returns.
+5. Joined `Whale Returns`, `Algorithmic Returns`, and the `S&P 500 Returns` into a single DataFrame with columns for each portfolio's returns.

     ![returns-dataframe.png](Images/returns-dataframe.png)

 ### Conduct Quantitative Analysis

-Analyze the data to see if any of the portfolios outperform the stock market (i.e., the S&P 500).
+Analyzed the data to see if any of the portfolios outperform the stock market (i.e., the S&P 500).

 #### Performance Analysis

-1. Calculate and plot daily returns of all portfolios.
+1. Calculated and plot daily returns of all portfolios.

-2. Calculate and plot cumulative returns for all portfolios.
-Does any portfolio outperform the S&P 500?
+2. Calculated and plot cumulative returns for all portfolios.

 #### Risk Analysis

-1. Create a box plot for each of the returns.
+1. Created a box plot for each of the returns.

-2. Calculate the standard deviation for each portfolio.
+2. Calculated the standard deviation for each portfolio.

-3. Determine which portfolios are riskier than the S&P 500.
+3. Determined which portfolios are riskier than the S&P 500.

-4. Calculate the Annualized Standard Deviation.
+4. Calculated the Annualized Standard Deviation.

 #### Rolling Statistics

-1. Calculate and plot the rolling standard deviation for all portfolios using a 21-day window.
+1. Calculated and plot the rolling standard deviation for all portfolios using a 21-day window.

-2. Calculate and plot the correlation between each stock to determine which portfolios may mimick the S&P 500.
+2. Calculated and plot the correlation between each stock to determine which portfolios may mimick the S&P 500.

-3. Choose one portfolio, then calculate and plot the 60-day rolling beta between it and the S&P 500.
+3. Chose one portfolio, then calculated and plot the 60-day rolling beta between it and the S&P 500.

-#### Rolling Statistics Challenge: Exponentially Weighted Average

 An alternative method to calculate a rolling window is to take the exponentially weighted moving average.
 This is like a moving window average, but it assigns greater importance to more recent observations.
 Try calculating the [`ewm`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.ewm.html) with a 21-day half-life.

 ### Sharpe Ratios

-Investment managers and their institutional investors look at the return-to-risk ratio, not just the returns.
-After all, if you have two portfolios that each offer a 10% return, yet one is lower risk, you would invest in the lower-risk portfolio, right?

-1. Using the daily returns, calculate and visualize the Sharpe ratios using a bar plot.
+1. Using the daily returns, calculated and visualized the Sharpe ratios using a bar plot.

-2. Determine whether the algorithmic strategies outperform both the market (S&P 500) and the whales portfolios.
+2. Determined whether the algorithmic strategies outperform both the market (S&P 500) and the whales portfolios.

-### Create a Custom Portfolio
+### Created a Custom Portfolio

-1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the built-in Google Finance function to choose 3-5 stocks for your portfolio.
+1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and used the built-in Google Finance function to choose 3-5 stocks for the portfolio.

-2. Download the data as CSV files and calculate the portfolio returns.
+2. Downloaded the data as CSV files and calculated the portfolio returns.

-3. Calculate the weighted returns for your portfolio, assuming equal number of shares per stock.
+3. Calculated the weighted returns for the portfolio, assuming equal number of shares per stock.

-4. Add your portfolio returns to the DataFrame with the other portfolios.
+4. Added portfolio returns to the DataFrame with the other portfolios.

-5. Run the following analyses:
+5. Ran the following analyses:

     * Calculate the Annualized Standard Deviation.
     * Calculate and plot rolling `std` with a 21-day window.